swen100/phpng-proj/README.md

 Returns true if the output coordinate system is geocentric (proj=geocent).

 **string proj_get_def(resource pj);**
-Returns the PROJ.4 initialization string suitable for use with proj_create() that would produce this coordinate system, but with the definition expanded as much as possible (for instance +init= and +datum= definitions).
+Returns the PROJ initialization string suitable for use with proj_create() that would produce this coordinate system, but with the definition expanded as much as possible (for instance +init= and +datum= definitions).

 ### Environment Functions